mat-docs/Portal.Site/docs/manual/ecu-bridge/atlas-visualisation.md

 _Visualising streaming data into ATLAS using AAS Recorder._

-There is an ATLAS Advanced Streams "AAS recorder" included with ATLAS 10, which can be configured in _Tools > Options > Recorders > AAS Recorder_
+There is an ATLAS Advanced Streams "AAS recorder" included with ATLAS, which can be configured in _Tools > Options > Recorders > AAS Recorder_

 ![aas-recorder-config.png](./assets/aas-recorder-config.png)